-Many of you probably have noticed that your Google places page has been rejected by Google places aka Google maps.
+If you’re on this page, you’ve probably noticed that your Google places listing or page has been rejected by Google places aka

 This means that Google does not like your listing for one or more different reasons.
 And since the recent algorithmic update to Google’s local search, we and most of our clients rely on localization (merging between your places listing and your organic SE position).
 This means that if your places listing is rejected you are most likely not showing up within the top 3 or 4 positions in Search Engine Result Pages on Google.